-Later this spring, two of the most important cultural events in the life of tailgaters will occur just one week apart.
-I’m talking, of course, about the spring race at Talladega Superspeedway—the GEICO 500 (April 29)—and the Kentucky Derby (May 5).
+Later this month, two of the most important cultural events in the life of tailgaters will occur just one week apart.
+I’m talking, of course, about the spring race at Talladega Superspeedway—the GEICO 500 (April 25)—and the Kentucky Derby (May 1).

 On the surface, the Wild West atmosphere of one of NASCAR’s most iconic races has nothing in common with the hoity-toity, rarefied air of horse racing’s gentry.
 While one might not find the exact same fans attending both events, when you think about it, there are quite a few similarities between these two events.
 I know what you’re thinking, “Mr. McIntosh, surely you can’t be serious?”
 In the eternal words of Dr. Rumack (played by Leslie Nielsen) on that doomed flight to Chicago, “I am serious—and don’t call me Shirley.”